UXARRAY/uxarray/docs/internal_api/index.rst

 UxDataArray
 ===========
 The ``uxarray.UxDataArray`` class inherits from ``xarray.DataArray``.
-Below is a list of explicitly added or overloaded features guaranteed to work on Unstructured Grids.
+Below is a list of features explicitly added to work on Unstructured Grids.

 Class
 -----